By Shereen Siewert

 “We all lost a great friend, outstanding musician and teacher,” said Jim Lee, a fellow retired music teacher with the Wausau School District.
 “He will be greatly missed.”

-Former students, some of whom went on to musical careers of their own, are taking to social media to remember their teacher.
+Former students, some of whom went on to musical careers of their own, are taking to social media to remember their teacher posting memories, photos and videos of past performances.

-Jeff Janikowski, a musician and counselor who now lives in Green Bay, said Krause had an enormous influence on his life and his musical career.
+Jeff Janikowski, a musician and counselor who now lives in Green Bay, told Wausau Pilot and Review that Krause had an enormous influence on his life and his musical career.

 “He used to let me spend my free hours practicing in the rehearsal room,” Janikowski said.
 “I literally wrote my first songs in that room with him smiling out in the choir room.
 He was the only teacher in high school that promoted creativity and originality.”

-Mary Louise Knutson, now a professional jazz pianist living in the twin cities, told Wausau Pilot and Review she is grateful for her former teacher’s influence in her musical life.
+Mary Louise Knutson, now a professional jazz pianist living in the twin cities, said she is grateful for her former teacher’s influence in her musical life.

 “He created beauty in every piece of music by attending to the subtleties,” Knutson said.
 “He directed his singers to shape each word so the purest tone would sound, to shape each phrase dynamically to create meaning in every moment, and to tune and blend the voices to achieve the most resonant harmonies.
 He cared deeply about the music and about his students, was kind, generous with his time, extremely creative, and on the piano could instantly transpose an entire piece of music to any key, a skill that never ceased to amaze me.
 He set the bar high and I certainly wouldn’t be the musician I am today without his influence.”